1996 Florida Gators football team: Auburn

 Next was another ranked team, as 16th ranked Auburn came to Gainesville.
 The first half may have been closer than most would have expected, as Auburn kicked a field goal late to trail just 21–10.
 But that would be it for the Tigers as the Gators reeled off 30 unanswered points en route to a 51–10 win.

 Like the LSU game, the Gators scored quick and often, amassing over 600 yards of offense and holding Auburn to just 173 yards.
 Danny Wuerffel again threw for 3 touchdowns and ran for another for the red-hot Florida offense.
 Taylor ran for 110 yards on 14 carries.

 Georgia

 Top ranked Florida was coming in looking to win its 7th consecutive game against Georgia in the World's Largest Outdoor Cocktail Party.
-At the end of the day, Alltel Stadium was half teal (teal seats in the stadium) and half orange and blue as the Gators won 47–7.
+At the end of the day, Alltel Stadium was half teal (teal seats in the stadium representing the primary color of the NFL's Jacksonville Jaguars) and half orange and blue as the Gators won 47–7.
 By this point in the season, Florida was bruising their opponents by an average score of 52–12.

 Danny Wuerffel again would have an outstanding game, bolstering his Heisman Trophy candidacy, with 279 yards passing and 4 touchdowns.
 The Gators also amassed over 200 yards rushing.
 The Gator defense held the Dawgs to just 272 yards and one touchdown on the day.